ajkessel/ttspod/README.md

 If you are using Whisper to generate speech locally, you may need to pull a more recent pytorch build to leverage your GPU.
 See [the PyTorch website](https://pytorch.org/get-started/locally/) for instructions on installing torch and torchaudio with pip for your specific hardware and operating system.

 ## Get Started
+This should work on a Linux or MacOS box.
 ```
 git clone https://github.com/ajkessel/ttspod
 cd ttspod
 ./quickstart.sh
 ```
+This application does work on Windows with conda or pip but I haven't automated the install workflow yet.

 You'll need to copy [dotenv](dotenv) to `.env` and edit the settings before the app will work.